Yellen affirms push for stronger Russia sanctions at G-20 - KESQ

 Associated Press

 BENGALURU, India (AP) — Treasury Secretary Janet Yellen says the U.S. will push for tougher, better enforced sanctions against Russia and is hoping for a “fully funded” package of financial support for Ukraine.
-Yellen spoke Thursday in Bengaluru, India, where she’s attending meetings of financial leaders of the Group of 20 leading economies.
-She says the global economy is “in a better place” than several months ago but warns that “we’re not out of the woods yet.”
+Yellen spoke in Bengaluru, India, where she is attending meetings of financial leaders of the Group of 20 leading economies.
+She said the global economy is “in a better place” than several months ago, but “we’re not out of the woods yet.”
 Yellen also urged faster progress in resolving debt crises threatening the stability of a growing number of countries.
 She called on China to work with other donor nations in addressing the problem.